1j01/wavey/README.md

 ### Features

-* Drag and drop audio files or record from a microphone*
+* Drag and drop audio files or record from a microphone\* (\*\*)
-* Always saved locally, including persistent undo/redo with the selection state; saves *while* you're recording
+* Always saved locally, including persistent undo/redo with the selection state; saves *while* you're recording\*\*
 * Several themes, including light and dark [elementary OS][] themes via [elementary.css][], and some retro themes
 * Fully scalable graphics, from the icons to the waveforms
 * Export the document or a selected range as WAV or MP3
 * Can work completely offline, with [sw-precache][]

-*Audio recording quality may or may not match native applications in a given browser.
+\*Audio recording quality may or may not match native applications in a given browser.
 Record redundantly with another application if it matters to you.

+\*\*There's a bug right now where chunks are lost when recording!
+Chunks are appended blindly and the data written to the timeline will fall behind the position indicator.
+If you try to record something in time with something already recorded, you might not notice until you listen back but it'll get shifted over in time and end up earlier, and there will be skips in the audio.

 ### Future Features